Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Introduction

-\textbf{Motivation.} Traditional Federated Learning (FL) typically deploys a global model for actively participating clients, assuming an alignment between training and testing data distributions.
-Our investigation diverges from this standard, spotlighting the global model's out-of-distribution generalization capabilities when trained by participating clients.
+\textbf{Motivation.} Compared with traditional FL deploying a global model for actively participating clients and assuming an alignment between training and testing data distributions, our investigation spotlights the global model's out-of-distribution generalization capabilities when trained by participating clients.
 In essence, we seek to cultivate a model via FL across active clients that reliably serves even the passive ones.
 Specifically, a novel contribution of our paper is the introduction of the self-information weighted expected risk -- a metric to gauge model generalization.
-Our hypothesis is grounded in the notion that a model exhibiting proficiency with low-probability examples from training distributions might demonstrate adaptability to unfamiliar testing distributions.
+Our hypothesis is grounded in the conception that a model exhibiting proficiency with low-probability examples from training distributions might demonstrate adaptability to unfamiliar testing distributions.
 Such examples are anticipated to hold a greater significance in these unseen datasets.
 Operationalizing this concept within FL, our framework leverages the self-information of examples to craft a generalization boundary.
-Delving into the resulting entropy-aware and distribution discrepancy-aware generalization disparities, a revelation emerges: data sources tend to manifest informational redundancy.
+Delving into the resulting information entropy-aware and distribution discrepancy-aware generalization disparities, a revelation emerges: data sources tend to manifest informational redundancy.
 This implies that certain data sources, characterized by diminished informational weight, can be seamlessly supplanted by others.
 Essentially, only a fraction of the client base holds substantial sway over FL's generalization.
-This redundancy is especially pronounced in AIoT settings, where a myriad of edge devices—often operating in overlapping zones—partake in FL.
-Consider drones, serving as FL clients, amassing spatial data for model training.
-Drones constrained by limited flight spans might be rendered redundant due to their shared operational territories with other drones~\citep{wang2021federated}.
-Informed by these insights, our paper further proposes strategies to elevate the generalization prowess of FL.
+This redundancy is especially pronounced in the IoT scenario, where a myriad of edge devices—often operating in overlapping zones—partake in FL~\cite{10472111}.
+Consider drones, serving as FL clients, and amassing spatial data for model training.
+Drones constrained by limited flight spans might be rendered redundant due to their shared operational territories with other drones~\cite{wang2021federated}.
+Informed by these insights, our paper further proposes strategies to enhance the generalization capabilities of FL, enabling trained models to better serve non-participating clients.